Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 directory.
 Bundler will also warn you if there is a new dependency and you need to bundle install again.

-NOTE: If you don't get a green success line at the end double check if you've installed all dependencies.
+NOTE: If you don't get a **green success line** at the end, double check if you've installed all dependencies.
 If you can't figure it out feel free to ask for help at the mailing list or the IRC Channel.

+NOTE: If you are on Ruby 1.9.2 and get an error such as "invalid byte sequence in US-ASCII (ArgumentError)" then you need to set your system locale to UTF-8.
+[This GitHub bug report](https://github.com/siefca/i18n-inflector/issues/3) on the gem that causes the problem has steps for doing so on Ubuntu.

 NOTE: If you get "Could not get Gemfile" try typing the following first:
 `cd diaspora`

-NOTE: If you do any other rails development on your machine, you will probably want to run `bundle install --path vendor` instead to install the gems in your local diaspora directory to avoid conflicts with your existing environment.
+NOTE: If you do any other rails development on your machine, you will probably want to either run `bundle install --path vendor` instead to install the gems in your local diaspora directory to avoid conflicts with your existing environment, or use an rvm gemset.

 ### Start MySQL